 Since we are still a small team, we hold one another accountable for the responsibilities we’ve been assigned.
-We encourage 1:1s to offer a safe space to discuss anything that might be bothering you, and we all sync up each morning at 9:45am for a 10 minute standup to share our progress from the prior day, today’s goal, and any blockers we are facing.
+We encourage 1:1s to offer a safe space to discuss anything that might be bothering you, and we all sync up each morning at 9:45am for a 10-minute standup to share our progress from the prior day, today’s goal, and any blockers we are facing.

-Communication across departments is an open dialogue – since our team is small, engineers directly reach out to Sid, our Head of Design, or Andrew, our Head of Growth, if there are questions.
+Communication across departments is an open dialogue – since our team is small, engineers directly reach out to Sid, our Head of Design, or Andrew, our Head of Growth & Ops, if there are questions.
 Similarly, other team members feel comfortable reaching out to engineers whenever they need details about an integration or want to request a feature.
 We all work collaboratively and information flows fluidly in all directions.

 We’re building secure, robust, and scalable infrastructure while rapidly delivering features.

 Our CTO, Kenan, has spent his entire career building early stage startups from the ground up.
 He has a strong focus on building infrastructure to scale and support an amazing user experience without compromising on security and speed.
 Kenan now brings this to Point.
 As we build our engineering team, we’re committed to leveraging newer technologies to rapidly iterate and scale while solving complex problems.
-This gives us a competitive advantage over incumbents since traditional banks are known to run on mainframes and take many months and millions of dollars to build a single feature.
+This gives us a competitive advantage over incumbents since traditional financial services companies are known to run on mainframes and take many months and millions of dollars to build a single feature.
 For example, Wells Fargo spent $500M to develop their mobile app while we have been able to build similar functionality in a third of the time for less than 1 percent of the cost.

 When we think about solving problems, we consider more than just the technical implications of the implementation.
-We think about how engineering can make the product deliver the best user experience by designing best in class APIs to correspond to our UX design.
+We think deeply about how engineering can make the product deliver the best user experience by designing best in class APIs to correspond to our UX design.
 While there are certainly confines in which we need to operate, our team finds clever solutions to build around potential bottlenecks.
 Since we are in the financial services space, it’s very important for us to also maintain high availability and reliability.
 We are methodical in our approach to choosing the technology we want to leverage when we need to make major changes to the infrastructure.

 In order to focus on our core competencies, we are deliberate about future proofing our technology throughout each iteration.
 For example, we leverage GraphQL as it enables us to create APIs at a much faster pace, has a self-documented API, is supported by large organizations who require reliability, enables us to test out the API in a “Playground” without having to set up a client, and allows for extensibility as we build out more functionality.
 These are the kinds of considerations we take into account when deciding on which technology to adopt.
 We also evaluate the feasibility of maintaining the infrastructure with the small and nimble team we currently have.